Smart cities aren’t just a concept or a dream of the future.

 However, a key enabler of sustainable smart cities is that all participants in the complex ecosystem share information and combine it with contextual data that is analyzed in real-time.
 This is how informed decisions are made in real-time.

-Multiple sectors must cooperate to achieve better, sustainable outcomes through the analysis of real-time contextual information, which is shared among sector-specific information and operational technology (OT) systems.
+Multiple sectors must cooperate to achieve better, sustainable outcomes by analyzing real-time contextual information, which is shared among sector-specific information and operational technology (OT) systems.

 Stay with us.
 Here is what we mean.

 You will find below helpful links to some of New York City's major initiatives mentioned in the video above.